-Exhibit 3: The three spaces Inspiration, Ideation, Implementation
+Figure 1.
+The three spaces: Inspiration, Ideation, Implementation.

-It consists of 3 three main spaces: Inspiration, that motivates the search for solutions and creates opportunity; Ideation, the process of generating, prototyping, developing and testing that may lead to solutions; Implementation, for the Charting of the path to the market.
-In this circular method, as we can see later, the projects may loop back frequently, mainly to the inspiration and ideation spaces, since ideas are redefined and projects take other directions different from the initial design project.
-However, for this research we enriched and developed this method by making a framework and the representation of one design space (Exhibit 4), a generator of DOD interfaces.
+It consists of 3 main spaces:

+- Inspiration, that motivates the search for solutions and creates opportunity; - Ideation, which is the process of generating, prototyping, developing and testing that may lead to solutions; - Implementation, for the Charting of the path to the market.

+In this circular method, as can be seen later, projects may loop back frequently, mainly to the inspiration and ideation spaces, since ideas are redefined and projects take other directions different from the initial design project.
+However, for this research we enriched and developed this method by making a framework and the representation of one design space (Figure 2), a generator and a test of DOD interfaces for different organization designs.